Your Self-Play Algorithm is Secretly an Adversarial Imitator: Understanding LLM Self-Play through the Lens of Imitation Learning: Adversarial Imitation Learning View

 where $\sigma$ denotes the monotonically non-decreasing link function such as $\sigma(t)=t$ or $\sigma(t)=-\log(1+\exp(-t))$, and $\psi(r)$ is a convex regularizer \citep{ho2016generative}.
 Notably, optimizing the objective in~\eqref{eqn:ail-formulation} is equivalent to minimizing a statistical distance between the expert and current policy distributions \citep{ho2016generative,garg2021iq}, given a identical link function $\sigma(t)$.

 In this work, we focus on the choice of the convex regularizer $\psi(r)$, corresponding to the original regularization term $\phi(r,r^{k-1})$ with the Bregman divergence component removed.
 Different choices of $\psi(r)$ induce different properties in the resulting self-play algorithms.
+We summarize the connection between the choice of the regularizer and the resulting self-play algorithm in Table~\ref{tab:divergences}.
 In particular, we study two specific regularizer choices that cast the min–max optimization in~\eqref{eqn:ail-formulation} as a statistical distance minimization:

 \textbf{Total Variation Distance.} Consider a regularizer with $\psi(r)=0$ for $\Vert r\Vert_\infty\leq R_{\max}$ and $\psi(r)=\infty$ otherwise, and an identical link function with $\sigma(t)=t$.
 This formulation is equivalent to $\min_{\pi\in\Pi} R_{\max} D_{\text{TV}}(\pi,\pi^\star)$ under a trust region constraint.
 Taking the closed form of the policy update, can recover the learning objective of (Linear) SPIN~\citep{chen2024self}.
 However, original the reward reparameterization used in SPIN doesn't explicitly enforce the boundedness of the reward, thus $R_{\max}$ can be arbitrarily large. \looseness=-1